 Challenge 1 | SCA Security and 2FA

-While it is easy to think that PSD2 and SCA boils down to 2nd-factor authentication and dynamic linking, the fact is that the security requirements in the RTS reaches further than that.
-There are strong requirements for security that protects not only the authentication itself but also the authentication process.
+While it is easy to think that PSD2 and SCA boils down to 2-factor authentication and dynamic linking, the security requirements in the RTS reaches much further than that.
+There are strong requirements for security that protects not only the authentication itself, but also the authentication process.
 This is an aspect of the RTS that tends to be overlooked, especially by the business-centric part of issuer organisations.

-Even though most people use smartphones with proper Internet access these days; however, some users will continue to use their low-tech phones, and bandwidth will be an issue from time to for any user.
-The challenge of how to ensure RTS SCA compliance for low-tech phone users, or when the bandwidth fails, is something all issuers will have to face.
-Ensuring the user experience for these users is important even though they represent a small percentage of total users.
+Even though most people use smartphones with proper Internet access, some users will continue to use their low-tech phones with bad bandwidth.
+That is why the challenge of how to ensure RTS SCA compliance for low-tech phone users, or when the bandwidth fails, is something all issuers will have to face.
+Of course, ensuring the user experience for these users is important even if they represent just a small percentage of total users.
 But how do we solve these issues?

 Read more about SCA for low-tech phone users >>